NXTROBOTICSIO/octoprint_cmd_shell/README.md

 - **Customizable**:

-  The Python code in OPS is structured using object-oriented code to make it simple to contribute new functionality to OCS.
+  The Python code in OCS is structured using object-oriented code to make it simple to contribute new functionality to OCS.

 - **Pythonic**: